 |Dimensions||56 × 38 × 29.4 mm||62 × 33 × 15.5 mm|

 So, the basis is the same.
 It is a 2.4GHz wireless digital system.
 But along with this, the transmission algorithms have improved, which affected the range of operation.
-Now the distance between transmitter and receiver can be up to 100 meters, which is twice as much as in the first version.
-However, this does not solve the problem of signal failures when recording in a photo studio, where synchronizers with studio light work.
+The distance between transmitter and receiver can be up to 100 meters, which is twice as much as in the first version.
+However, this does not solve signal failures when recording in a photo studio, where synchronizers with studio light work.

-This concerns mainly all Profoto synchronizers, they are so powerful that sometimes at the moment of release (a split second) the 2.4GHz channel completely takes up the signal from the synchronizer.
-As a result, we get a vacuum on the audio track, and if it does not fall into a pause between words, then it is almost impossible to fix it in the audio editor.
-Since we often shoot lessons with studio light, we have already learned to that at the moment of pressing the shutter button the photographer should not speak.
+All Profoto synchronizers are so powerful that sometimes at the moment of release, the 2.4GHz channel completely takes up the signal from the synchronizer.
+As a result, we get a vacuum on the audio track, and if it does not fall into a pause between words, it is almost impossible to fix it in the audio editor.
+Since we often shoot lessons with studio light, we have already learned that when pressing the shutter button, the photographer should not speak.

-However, you should understand that this is a very specific scenario.
+However, you should understand that this is a particular scenario.
 In other cases, no problem with signal transmission is observed.
 The transmitter is very sensitive to obstacles.
-The reason for the lack of a signal can be not only the wall, but also the trite back of the speaker, if he turned away from the camera.
+The lack of a signal could be the wall and the trite back of the speaker if that turned away from the camera.
 It should be noted that, as with the Profoto synchronizer, signal dropout when the speaker is turned away is very rare.
 Of all the filming, this is probably the only case when the signal disappeared.

-If you are new to the first Blink500 system, then you need to know that the transmitter has a built-in microphone, and you can also connect the Saramonic SR-M1 lavalier microphone that comes with the kit.
-Thus, the transmitter can be used as a classic lavalier system, fastening it to the speaker’s belt using a clothespin on the body, or simply put in a pocket, because the dimensions are quite compact.
+If you are new to the first Blink 500 system, you need to know that the transmitter has a built-in microphone, and you can also connect the Saramonic SR-M1 lavalier microphone that comes with the kit.
+Thus, the transmitter can be used as a classic lavalier system, fastening it to the speaker’s belt using a clothespin on the body, or put in a pocket, because the dimensions are pretty compact.

-The microphone built into the transmitter has received a redesigned design and, most importantly, it has become more sensitive, at the level of the wired lavalier that comes with the kit.
+The microphone built into the transmitter has received a redesigned design.
+Most importantly, it has become more sensitive, at the level of the wired lavalier that comes with the kit.
 Thanks to the new design, it became possible to mount a windscreen for outdoor photography.

 The kit includes one windscreen for each transmitter.
-It is attached to special grooves around the microphone.
+It is attached to unique grooves around the microphone.

-At first, the solution seemed to me very practical, but the very first shooting outdoors and the windscreen was in a puddle in two minutes.
-So when using in strong wind or active movement of the speaker, you should be careful, or even better, use the supplied lavalier microphone, which is also equipped with a windscreen.
+At first, the solution seemed very practical, but the first shooting outdoors and the windscreen was in a puddle in two minutes.
+So when using strong wind or active movement of the speaker, you should be careful, or even better, use the supplied lavalier microphone, which is also equipped with a windscreen.

 The transmitter, like the receiver, has a Micro USB connector for charging the battery.
 I am glad that we still retained the connector and made it possible to charge separately outside the docking station.
-For example, when working on a cage or steadicam, the receiver can be connected to a power bank or directly to the steadicam.
+For example, when working on Steadicam, the receiver can be connected to a power bank or directly to the Steadicam.

-The receiver displays important service information.
-The main part is occupied by a sound wave visualizer.
+The receiver displays essential service information.
+A sound wave visualizer occupies the central part.
 On the one hand, you might think that this is done for a spectacular appearance.
 However, this is an important indicator when suddenly there are some problems with the connection.
-We can see whether the sound is going to the transmitter or not, whether the connected sound source is working or not.
+We can see whether the sound is going to the transmitter or not, whether the corresponding sound source is working.

-On the bottom line is the operating mode (microphone / line-in) and sound level.
+On the bottom line are the operating mode (microphone/line-in) and sound level.